carapace-sh/carapace-pixi/docs/src/runningMan.md

 ## Script

 A [Script] macro is executed with `sh` on unix systems and `pwsh` on windows.
-Flags are used for environment substitution and positional arguments are passed to the script.
+Flags are exposed for environment variable substitution and positional arguments are passed to the script.

 ![80x12@0:6](./runningMan/script.cast)